Version: 6th Apr 2019.

 The ruqya I teach in the video does not go against the rules of ruqya that the scholars agreed upon.
 It does not contain any shirk or bidah.
 Please read this fatwa: https://islamqa.info/en/175189

-If people have a problem or issue with the general ruqya diagnosis that I demonstrate in the video ‘practical self ruqya part 1’, then they should read my article ‘the importance of ruqya diagnosis’, that can be found below in the conclusion and which proves that there is nothing wrong with doing ruqya diagnosis.
-If people also have a problem with specific ruqya diagnosis that I demonstrate in the video ‘practical self part 2’, then they should read my article ‘specific ruqya diagnosis is not a bidah’, which can also be found in the conclusion.
-The main point in these articles is that if the ruqya is beneficial and doesn’t contain any shirk then it is permissible to do.
+If people have a problem or issue with the general ruqya diagnosis that I demonstrate in the video ‘practical self ruqya part 1’, then they should read my article ‘the importance of ruqya diagnosis’, the link can be found below in the conclusion and which proves that there is nothing wrong with doing ruqya diagnosis.
+If people also have a problem with specific ruqya diagnosis that I demonstrate in the video ‘practical self part 2’, then they should read my article ‘specific ruqya diagnosis is not a bidah’, the link can also be found in the conclusion.
+The main point in these articles is that if the ruqya is beneficial and doesn’t contain any shirk then it is permissible to do because it does not go against the rules of ruqya that have been stated in the Shariah.

 (B.) REPEATING THE SAME QURANIC AYAH DURING RUQYA DIAGNOSIS